mosparo/documentation/docs/5_integration/3_multi_step_forms.md

     var maxSteps = 3;
     window.onload = function(){
         m = new mosparo('<htmlId>', '<host>', '<uuid>', '<publicKey>', {
-            submitToken: '<submitToken>', // Received in the first step, empty or unset for the first step
+            submitToken: '<submitToken>', // Received in the first step, empty or unset for the first step, see below.

             // You need to set either both `isMultiStepForm` and `isLastStep` or only `forceInvisible`
             //isMultiStepForm: true,